awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 If you selected targets by specifying tags applied to managed instances or by specifying AWS resource groups, and you are not certain how many instances are targeted, then restrict the number of instances that can run the document at the same time by specifying a percentage\.
    + For **Error threshold**, specify when to stop running the command on other instances after it fails on either a number or a percentage of instances\.
 For example, if you specify three errors, then Systems Manager stops sending the command when the fourth error is received\.
 Instances still processing the command might also send errors\.

 1. For **Role**, enter the ARN of an IAM role to which the **AmazonSSMMaintenanceWindowRole** is attached\.
-For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.
+For more information, see [Controlling access to maintenance windows](sysman-maintenance-permissions.md)\.

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an Amazon S3 bucket** box\.
 Type the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
-For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 1. In the **SNS notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.

-   For more information about configuring Amazon SNS notifications for Run Command, see [Monitoring Systems Manager Status Changes Using Amazon SNS Notifications](monitoring-sns-notifications.md)\.
+   For more information about configuring Amazon SNS notifications for Run Command, see [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.

 1. For **Parameters**:
    + For **Operation**, choose **Scan** to scan for missing patches, or choose **Install** to scan for and install missing patches\.